LaysDragon/minecolonies/README.md

 - add support for modded shield
 - add support for tinker bow(but only durability Effective)
 - fix guard will request a new weapon will tinker tool is broken
+- add ability for guard to request tinker bow from warehouse
+- add ability for add tinker bow recipe in Blacksmith(I guess it can use for repairing task as it already support tinker sword recipe?)
+- add ability for worker request and use hoe tinker Mattock and Kama(need test)

 For Developers
 --